NSF Research Experiences for Undergraduates (REU) Fellowship Program

 - REU Fellows receive some travel assistance, housing, meal plans, and stipends.

 - Competitive applicants will have a minimum of a 3.0-grade point average.

 During the 10-week REU fellowship, all students will participate in a scientific communication course and hone their technical writing, oral, and poster presentation skills.
 In addition, students will participate in Innovation Week activities aimed at building an innovation mindset.
 Depending on their research focus, students will also receive advanced training in microscopy and bioinformatics.
 At the end of the fellowship, students will present their findings at our annual Summer Science Symposium.
 Families, friends, and colleagues are invited to attend.

 Other Funding Sources

 Other private funding sources are available, with various eligibility requirements and award amounts.
 Outstanding applicants for summer REU fellowships may be selected for other available funding awards.

 REU Fellowship students work on projects in an MDI Biological Laboratory research laboratory, with the mentorship of residential or visiting faculty and their laboratory staff.

 Online applications require the uploading of student-copy transcripts with fall semester grades, a resume/CV, and answers to several essay questions.
 Two faculty references are required, which are requested through the online application form.
-Applications are due on January 27, 2023 at 11:59 PM EST.
+Applications closed on January 27, 2023 at 11:59 PM EST.